isa-nurbek/leet-code-challenges/Strings/02-Medium/06-One Edit/README.md

 - **Add:** One character is added at any index in one string.
 - **Remove:** One character is removed at any index in one string.

-Note that both strings will contain at least one character.
-If the strings are the same, your function should return true.
+> Note that both strings will contain at least one character.
+If the strings are the same, your function should return `True`.

 ## Sample Input